MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 ###### Making Prediction Using the Gaussian Process Model

-Using the Gaussian Process Model to make predictions or generating the posterior involves the following for each point registered by the gaussian process and the output is the mean and the level of uncertainty (in a very Bayesian fashion rather than a single point).
+Using the Gaussian Process Model to make predictions essentially means we are generating and sampling the posterior to give us the mean and confidence levels about our sample (This is very __Bayesian__ in contrast to just returning a single point).
 The output of the prediction is modeled in the following way:

 ```fsharp
 // src/Optimization.Core/Domain.fs